kumarvarun3834/ThinkFast/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# 📌Further improvements needed:
+ ### Removal of google auth system completely
+    - google auth needed premium support in order to work
+    - setup is done till this point just need premium in order to work

+### new auth verification system
+    - phone verification
+    - email passward verification system
+### data storage
+    - new data storage API needed to be added in order to handle images ie the title or theme of quiz

+### Quiz Improvements
+    - setup for more dymanic type quiz and types ie options to create diffenet type of quiz
+    - customization in quiz button

+### response
+    - saving all response back to database of all quiz responses
+    - option to review all past attempts
+    - list of all attempted quiz by user
+    - owner can see all responses of that perticular quiz